2012 Michigan Men's Gymnastics Roster

 In addition, he has coached athletes who have competed in three of the last four Olympiads, including Yang Wei and Xing Aowei.
 Both were gold medalists at the 2000 Olympics in Sydney, Australia, and at the 1998 World Championships.
 Yuan has also coached athletes at the 1994 and 1995 World Championships and the 1997 World University Games.
 Xiao received his bachelor's degree in sports education from Beijing University in 1988 and has lectured at the USA Gymnastics National Congress in 1998, 2002 and 2006.

-He and his wife Julia, a former Cirque du Soleil performer, have two daughters, Pearl (18) and Sophia (7).
+He and his wife Julia, a former Cirque du Soleil performer, have two daughters, U-M student Pearl (20) and Sophia (9).